William T. Winter

 - Goodrich, J. D. and W. T. Winter (2007) α-Chitin Nanocrystals Prepared from Shrimp Shells and Their Specific Surface Area Measurement, Biomacromolecules, 8, 252–257.

-If you want more information about the ESF graduate programs in chemistry, please follow this link to a brief form
+If you want more information about the graduate program, please follow this link to a brief form